Nonlinear excitations in multi-dimensional nonlocal lattices: Applications to the 1D algebraic lattice

 Outside the radius of convergence, there exists an analytic continuation in $\mathbb{C} \setminus [1,\infty)$ where for $\Re s>0$, the polylogarithm can be identified with the Bose-Einstein integral

 An important property of polylogarithms pertinent to our interest is

 Although $\sigma \in C(\mathbb{T})$ by the summability of $J$, it is not analytic at the origin.
-Hence the derivatives of $\sigma$ are locally identified with those of the polylogarithms, by uniqueness of analytic continuation, which furnishes the following dispersive estimates. \begin{proposition}[Linear dispersive decay] For any $\alpha \in (0,\infty)$, there exists $C = C(\alpha) > 0$ such that
+Hence the derivatives of $\sigma$ are locally identified with those of the polylogarithms, by uniqueness of analytic continuation, which furnishes the following dispersive estimates.